-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Desiccated Coconut, Curry Paste (Rapeseed Oil, Garlic, Water, Ginger, Salt, Rusk (WHEAT Flour enriched with Calcium Carbonate, Iron, Nicotinamide, Thaimin), Acidity Regulator: Sodium Diacetate, Chilli, Spices, Food Acid: Citric Acid, Tamarind, Spirit Vinegar), Garlic Flakes, Spices (contains MUSTARD), Fresh Chilli.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Desiccated Coconut, Curry Paste (Rapeseed Oil, Garlic, Water, Ginger, Salt, Rusk (WHEAT Flour enriched with Calcium Carbonate, Iron, Nicotinamide, Thaimin), Acidity Regulator: Sodium Diacetate, Chilli, Spices, Food Acid: Citric Acid, Tamarind, Spirit Vinegar), Garlic Flakes, Spices (contains MUSTARD), Chilli Powder.

 Contains: WHEAT Flour, MUSTARD